jjspill/RSS_Feed_Aggregator/README.md

     ```bash
     python3 aggregator.py
     ```
-    Default mode means that the Aggregator will output entries only and will use multiprocessing to parse and write to files.
+    Default mode means that the Aggregator will output entries only and will use concurrency to fetch, parse, and write to files.

 4. **The results will be saved in the `project/rss-feeds` directory as XML files, categorized by their respective slugs**

 5. **Other Flags**
 - Use `--cache` or `-c` to enable caching of past URLs.
 - Use `--valid_rss` or `-v` to output a valid atom feed.
-- Use `--no_multiprocessing` or `-nm` to disable multiprocessing.
+- Use `--no_concurrency` or `-nc` to disable concurrency.
 - Use `--no_parsing` or `-np` to disable parsing and only create a configuration YAML.
 - Use `--yaml` or `-y` to disable YAML creation and use an already created configuration YAML.